MissingMaps/blog/2020-04-30-a-year-of-blogs.md

 **The Takeaway**

-With this successful pilot, we hope to share this workflow with other technical teams interested in adding community mapping to their program.
+With this productive collaboration between the major stakeholders, the Guinean Red Cross Society and the Guinea/CP3 staff and volunteers learned how to create their own data in OSM both remotely and via training/data collection.
+The processes that teams learned in remote mapping, training and field data collection, allowed them to have insight into how mapping data was produced, uploaded, and downloaded from OSM (and other open-data platforms like HDX).

-The national society and the CP3 staff and volunteers learned how to create their own data in OSM both remotely and via training/data collection.
-The processes that members learned from the training allowed them to have insight into how the data was compiled, uploaded, and downloaded from OSM and open data platforms.
+We hope this post demonstrates our community mapping workflow with other technical teams interested in adding a data collection or map component to their program.

 In recent weeks, the national society staff have been creating contingency plans for COVID-19.
 The dataset compiled during this community mapping exercise allowed the headquarters teams to have a more up-to-date list of border crossing points (including international travel areas) and health facilities for Faranah, both of which are relevant to the current emergency planning and response efforts.